 Myth 4: Egg donation is risky.

 Truth: Before the egg donation cycle, you will undergo a medical exam to determine if you are a viable donor.
 Once you begin the donation process, the primary risk would be ovarian hyperstimulation syndrome (OHSS), which is caused by the medication that stimulates ovulation.
-If you notice signs of bloating or weight gain, you would reach out to your physician immediately.
+Also, if you notice signs of bloating or weight gain, you would reach out to your physician immediately.
 Beyond that, there are very few risks of egg donation.

 We encourage you to take the time to continue your research and determine if egg donation is the right decision for your personal journey.
-If you feel lead to give this beautiful donation and have additional questions, please contact our specialists.
+Furthermore, if you feel lead to give this beautiful donation and have additional questions, please contact our specialists.
 We will be happy to help provide insight and guidance to help you find clarity if this is the right option for you.